-Sunny Hostin Reveals Both In-Laws Have Died Of COVID-19 In A Heartbreaking Moment On ‘The View’
+Sunny Hostin Reveals Both In-Laws Have Died Of COVID-19 In A Heartbreaking Moment On 'The View'

 Sunny explained that both her in-laws were physicians and were very careful in their attempt to limit their exposure to the virus.
 Even though contract tracing was used, the family still does not know how her in-laws contracted COVID-19.

-Sunny thanked her View family including Whoopi Goldberg “for sending so much food for several weeks.”
-She expressed her love toward Ana Navarro who shared her own experiences with COVID after her spouse Al battled it in late 2020.
-Sunny thanked Meghan McCain for her gift of distraction with lots of pop culture news and bourbon, which she said was her husband’s “best condolence gift.”
-She also thanked Joy Behar for all her calls and humor to lighten Sunny’s emotional load.
+Sunny thanked her View family, including Whoopi Goldberg, "for sending so much food for several weeks."
+She expressed her love for Ana Navarro, who shared her own experiences with COVID after her spouse Al battled it in late 2020.
+Sunny thanked Meghan McCain for her gift of distraction with lots of pop culture news and bourbon, which she said was her husband's "best condolence gift."
+She also thanked Joy Behar for all her calls and humor to lighten Sunny's emotional load.

 She concluded her statement by calling the virus "devastating."

-Sunny revealed that while her spouse, children Gabriel and Paloma, and Manny’s siblings, Helen and Carlos, were in deep grief, they wanted everyone to know that while a person may think they are healthy and won’t be impacted, they could be an asymptomatic carrier and put someone they love at risk.
+Sunny revealed that while her spouse, children Gabriel and Paloma, and Manny's siblings Helen and Carlos were in deep grief, they wanted everyone to know that even if a person may think they are healthy and won't be impacted, they could be an asymptomatic carrier and put someone they love at risk.
 She begged viewers to continue to social distance, wear a mask, and wash their hands.

 Those who sent their condolences were former View host Jedidiah Bilah, actress Sharon Stone, actor Ken Jeong, and singer Michelle Williams.